abhinandandubey/abhinandandubey.github.io/posts/_posts/2019-03-30-My-2-Cents-on-Coding-Interview-Preparation.md

 # BUD, FUD, BURT, FURT

 None of the methods of solving a problem are going to work if you haven't practised enough.
 I find these approaches incredibly stupid, and did not expect something of this sort in [Cracking The Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850), which is otherwise a good book for coding interview preparation.
 Like it or not, the level of these coding interview has reached its peak - or maybe not - but it's just not possible to crack these without having faced similar problems before.
+If you belive the contrary, you're naturally smart - no offense, but there is another 99% of population which can only make their way through by old-fashioned hard work.
+I am one of them.